Interview Kickstart has enabled over 3500 engineers to uplevel.

 1. They are complete binary trees: This means all levels are totally filled (except maybe the last level), and the nodes in the last level are as left as possible.
 This property makes arrays a suitable data structure for storing binary heaps.

-3. In a max heap, the element at the root will always be the maximum.
-In a min heap, the element at the root will always be the minimum.
-Heap sort algorithm takes advantage of this property to sort an array using heaps.
+3. Root element: In a max heap, the element at the root will always be the maximum.
+In a min heap, the root element will always be the smallest.
+The heap sort algorithm takes advantage of this property to sort an array using heaps.

 Before going into the workings of heap sort, we’ll visualize the array as a complete binary tree.
-Next, we turn it into a max heap by using a process we call heapification.
+Next, we turn it into a max heap using a process called heapification.

 This journey ends when we eventually reach the topmost node and process it.